 There are several ways to measure how easy information is to read.
 One of the most widely used is the Flesch-Kincaid readability ease score.

-The Flesch-Kincaid readability ease score usually ranges from 0 (very difficult) to 100 (very easy).
+The Flesch-Kincaid reading ease score usually ranges from 0 (very difficult) to 100 (very easy).

 It is calculated using a formula that includes looking at the average length or words, sentences and paragraph.
 There is also a conversion to US school reading grade.
 (Sixth grade is about 11-12 year old reading age and 12th grade is about 18 year old reading age).

 - 80–90 is ideal (11-12 year old reading age – US 6th grade).
-This can be difficult to achieve if medical terms are included.
+This can be difficult to reach if the text has lots of medical terms.

 - 60–70 is a reading age of 13-15 and above 70 should be a minimum.

 - 30 and lower is graduate level (technical).
 Negative scores are possible.